FZZT branes and non-singlets of Matrix Quantum Mechanics: Discussion

 Connected to the previous discussion is the possibility that such models could describe non-trivial target space states such as the two dimensional black hole.
 An immediate conceptual clash arises between the integrability of Spin-Calogero models and the apparent chaotic and thermal behaviour of black holes exemplified in the recent studies of four-point (OTOC) correlators.
 Even though we cannot provide a complete answer to this dichotomy we would like to make some preliminary comments.

-First of all Spin-Calogero models exhibit quite interesting and highly degenerate spectra.
-As an example if we focus only on the spin degrees of freedom of our Hamiltonian~\ref{Spinchain}, corresponding to the so-called Polychronakos-Frahm spin chain~\cite{Polychronakos:1993wc}, one finds a highly degenerate (but equispaced spectrum) and for large number of ``sites'' $N$ the level density is approximated by a Gaussian distribution.
-For this spin-chain it is also known that the unfolded spectrum statistics is neither of the Poissonian nor of the Wigner type indicative of the usual discrepancy between integrable and chaotic systems.
+A first possibility is simply that two dimensional black holes are special and correspond to fully integrable models.
+This could be true especially due to the fact that gravity (and even string theory) in two dimensions is very simple and does not display the intricacies and dynamics of the higher dimensional counterparts.
+From the point of view of the Spin-Calogero models, it is known that they exhibit quite interesting and highly degenerate spectra.
+As an example if we focus only on the spin degrees of freedom of our Hamiltonian~\ref{Spinchain}, this Polychronakos-Frahm spin chain~\cite{Polychronakos:1993wc} has a highly degenerate (but equispaced spectrum), and for large number of sites $N$ the level density is approximated by a Gaussian distribution.
+Once one performs an unfolding of the energy spectrum, it is found that the unfolded spectrum statistics is neither of the Poissonian nor of the Wigner type indicative of the usual discrepancy between integrable and chaotic systems.
 For more details see~\cite{Barba:2008pc} and references within.
-To this end one can imagine the possibility of highly degenerate spectra acquiring chaotic behaviour with the addition of small perturbations into the system.
+To this end one can imagine the possibility of highly degenerate spectra acquiring a random ``chaotic" behaviour with the addition of small perturbations into the system.
 The highly degenerate levels start to split and form an approximate continuum around a given reference state.
 A correlator of probe operators computed on a high energy state that had a quite simple evolution law for the degenerate equidistant spectrum might then start to show approximate thermal characteristics~\footnote{We wish to thank Kyriakos Papadodimas for discussions on this point.}.
 In our model, such a behaviour might be provided by the external magnetic field coupling to the spin operators $\sum_{A i} B^A S_i^A$ with $i$ the N lattice sites and $A$ the $SU(2 N_f)$ generators.
-This magnetic field is proportional to the masses of the anti/fundamental degrees of freedom and points in relative opposite directions.
+This magnetic field is proportional to the masses of the anti/fundamental degrees of freedom and points in relative opposite directions leading to a splitting of the degenerate levels.